Heladit000/CEIS400_Final_Project_Team_2/README.md

 First download the current release from the link above.

+Ensure the .env is within the root folder of the project for DB access.

 Then, run the project ensuring the ECSProject.java is the main selected file.

+Log in with test user information:

+Email: `test.user@gbm.com`

+ID: `1542`

+Finally you have access to system functions including Equipment, Supervision, and Records.

 ---